History of the Reserve

-The clamour among environmental groups for protection of the seabed habitats in Lyme Bay arose after a survey carried out for Devon Wildlife Trust in 1991 and 1992 which said the marine life of Lyme Bay was of national, and perhaps international, nature conservation importance.
+Environmental groups first started calling for protection of the seabed habitats in Lyme Bay after a survey carried out for Devon Wildlife Trust in 1991 and 1992 which said the marine life of Lyme Bay was of national, and perhaps international, nature conservation importance.
 The survey confirmed that about 10 percent of the reefs had been altered by dredging.
-Local fishermen said that until the late 1980s scallop dredges (steel cages which are dragged along the bottom 12 or so at a time) were adapted to fishing only on the sand and gravel which forms the outer part of Lyme Bay.
-Then, as other beds were exhausted, fishermen perfected spring-loaded dredges which jumped over the rocks and rock-hopper trawls which made it possible to fish where only anglers had been before.
-This technological development gave the case for conservation immediate urgency.
+Local fishermen said that until the late 1980s scallop dredges (steel cages which are dragged along the bottom) were adapted to fishing only on the sand and gravel which forms the outer part of Lyme Bay.
+Then, as other scallop beds were exhausted, fishermen perfected spring-loaded dredges which jumped over the rocks, and rock-hopper trawls which made it possible to fish where only anglers or static gear fishermen had been before.
+This technological development gave the case for conservation urgency.

 Background to the 2008 closure: